Fort Morgan (Alabama)

 Fort Morgan is a historic masonry pentagonal bastion fort at the mouth of Mobile Bay, Alabama, United States.
-Named for Revolutionary War hero Daniel Morgan, it was built on the site of the earlier Fort Bowyer, an earthen and stockade type fortification involved in the final land battles of the War of 1812.
-Construction was completed in 1834 and it received its first garrison in March of the same year.
+Named for American Revolutionary War hero Daniel Morgan, it was built on the site of the earlier Fort Bowyer, an earthen and stockade-type fortification involved in the final land battles of the War of 1812.
+Construction was completed in 1834, and it received its first garrison in March of the same year.

 Fort Morgan is at the tip of Mobile Point at the western terminus of State Route 180 (Alabama).
 It and Dauphin Island, on which Fort Gaines is situated, enclose Mobile Bay.
 The Alabama Historical Commission maintains the site.

 War of 1812

-After the departure of the Spanish from Mobile in April 1813, the Americans built an earth and wood redoubt on Mobile Point, ultimately naming it Fort Bowyer after Col. John Bowyer, who completed the construction before leaving in 1814.
-In September 1814 the fort withstood a British naval and land attack, known as the First Battle of Fort Bowyer.
+After the departure of the Spanish from Mobile in April 1813, the United States built an earth and wood redoubt on Mobile Point, ultimately naming it Fort Bowyer after Col. John Bowyer, who completed the construction before leaving in 1814.
+In September 1814, the fort withstood a British naval and land attack, known as the First Battle of Fort Bowyer.
 The British returned in February 1815 after their defeat at the Battle of New Orleans and again launched an attack that became known as the Second Battle of Fort Bowyer.
 This time they were successful, with its American garrison surrendering the fort.
-Before the British could continue their attack towards Mobile they received word that the Treaty of Ghent, ending the war, had been signed on Christmas Eve, 1814.
+Before the British could continue their attack towards Mobile, Alabama, they received word that the Treaty of Ghent, ending the war, had been signed on Christmas Eve, 1814.
 When word of the treaty's ratification arrived shortly thereafter, the British withdrew.
 The site was a logical one for a more substantial fort that could defend itself from landward and protect the entrance to the bay, leading to Fort Morgan replacing Fort Bowyer.

 Construction

-After the War of 1812, the U.S. began a program to strengthen its seacoast defenses.
-As part of this program, in 1818 the U.S. contracted with Benjamin Hopkins of Vermont to build a large masonry fort on Mobile Point after a design by Simon Bernard, who had been a military engineer for Napoleon.
+After the War of 1812, the United States began a program to strengthen its seacoast defenses.
+As part of this program, in 1818, the U.S. Army contracted with Benjamin Hopkins of Vermont to build a large masonry fort on Mobile Point after a design by Simon Bernard, who had been a military engineer for Napoleon.
 However, Hopkins died a year later in a yellow fever epidemic, having accomplished little.
-The next contractor, Samuel Hawkins of New York, died in 1821, before accomplishing anything on the project.
-The Army turned the task over to the Corps of Engineers under Capt.
-R.E.
-De Russey.
-Using slave labor, DeRussey was able to make some progress before he took ill in 1825 and turned the work over to his deputy, Lieut.
-Cornelius Ogden.
-Ogden completed the work in March 1834 and turned the fort over to Capt.
-F.S.
-Belton, commander of Company B, 2nd US Artillery.
+The following contractor, Samuel Hawkins of New York, died in 1821 before completing anything on the project.
+The U.S. Army turned the task over to the United States Army Corps of Engineers under Captain René Edward De Russy.
+Using enslaved laborers, De Russy made some progress before he became sick in 1825 and turned the work over to his deputy, Lieutenant Cornelius Ogden.
+Ogden completed the work in March 1834 and turned the fort over to Captain F.S.
+Belton, commander of Company B, 2nd U.S. Artillery.
 This unit remained at the fort for about a year and a half before its transfer to Florida to assist in the Second Seminole War.
-Multiple concrete arches are embedded into the walls of Fort Morgan from the beginning of the American Civil War to today.
+Multiple concrete arches have been embedded into the walls of Fort Morgan from the beginning of the American Civil War to today.